What is it?

 - Bloody or foul-smelling drainage from around the anus.

-A rectal fistula is a medical emergency and requires immediate care.
-Your provider may look at the area around the anus and if visible, diagnose a fistula.
-If the fistula is not easily seen, more tests may need to be performed and may include an anoscopy.
+A rectal fistula is a medical emergency.
+If you have any of the symptoms above, call your care provider right away.
+Your provider may look at the area around the anus and if it can be seen, the fistula can be diagnosed.
+If the fistula is not easily seen, more tests may need to be done.
+These tests may include an anoscopy.
 An anoscopy is a test where your provider uses an instrument to see inside your rectum.
 An MRI may also be used.

-Rectal fistulas are treated with surgery performed by a colon and rectal specialist.
-Depending on the extent of the fistula, the procedure may be done on an outpatient basis or you may need to stay in the hospital for a couple of days.
+Rectal fistulas are treated with surgery done by a colon and rectal specialist.
+The procedure may be done on as an outpatient procedure, or you may need to stay in the hospital for a few days depending on your fistula.

 When should I contact my care team?

-If you have any of the symptoms of a rectal fistula listed above, you should call your provider right away.
+If you have any of the symptoms of a rectal fistula listed above, call your provider right away.

 Macmillan Cancer Support.
 Fistula.
 Found at: https://www.macmillan.org.uk/information-and-support/coping/side-effects-and-symptoms/other-side-effects/fistula.html#46229